gordon0907/SoundBridge/README.md

 ## Why SoundBridge?

 As an AirPods Pro enthusiast who frequently switches between macOS and Windows, I found that the Bluetooth experience on Windows is far from seamless.
-Since AirPods are optimized for Apple’s ecosystem, switching between devices is often frustrating.
+Since AirPods are optimized for Apple's ecosystem, switching between devices is often frustrating.
 This led me to the idea of porting both input and output audio from Windows to macOS, effectively using the Mac as a speaker and microphone for the Windows machine.